USS Hawkbill (SS-366): Third and fourth war patrols

-Departing on her fourth patrol 5 May, Hawkbill served on lifeguard station for a B-24 strike on the Kangean Islands north of Bali.
-She arrived 16 May on her patrol station off the coast of Malaya, and soon afterward encountered minelayer Hatsutaka heading south along the coast.
-She attacked and obtained two hits, causing severe damage.
+Departing on her fourth patrol on 5 May, Hawkbill served on lifeguard station for a B-24 strike on the Kangean Islands north of Bali.
+She arrived on 16 May on her patrol station off the coast of Malaya and soon afterward encountered the minelayer Hatsutaka heading south along the coast.
+She attacked and had two hits, causing severe damage.
 The ship was observed next morning being towed to the beach.
 At a range of almost 5000 yd, Hawkbill fired three more torpedoes into the shallow waters and broke the ship in half, sinking a familiar enemy of submarines operating on the Malayan coast.
-After further patrol off Malaya and in the Gulf of Siam, she arrived Subic Bay 18 June 1945.
+After further patrol off Malaya and in the Gulf of Siam, she arrived at Subic Bay on 18 June 1945.

-Fifth War Patrol and Japanese Surrender
+Fifth war patrol and Japanese surrender

 Hawkbill departed for her fifth and last war patrol 12 July.
-Returning to the coast of Malaya, she attacked a convoy 18 July.
-Her first torpedoes missed, and an hour later a depth charge attack of unusual accuracy and intensity began from the destroyer Kamikaze.
-Hawkbill was blown partially out of the water by a perfectly placed pattern and damaged considerably; but by hugging the bottom with all machinery secured, she eluded the attacking destroyer.
-After a stay at Subic Bay for repairs, she steamed to Borneo to rendezvous with Australian Army officers for a special mission.
+Returning to the coast of Malaya, she attacked a convoy on 18 July.
+Her first torpedoes missed, and an hour later, a depth charge attack of unusual accuracy and intensity began from the destroyer Kamikaze.
+Hawkbill was blown partially out of the water by a perfectly placed pattern and damaged considerably, but by hugging the bottom with all machinery secured, she eluded the attacking destroyer.
+After a stay at Subic Bay for repairs, she steamed to Borneo to meet with Australian Army officers for a special mission.
 Hawkbill destroyed two radio stations with her deck guns, landed commandos at Terampha Town, and destroyed shore installations.
-After reconnaissance of the Anambas Islands, also in the South China Sea, the versatile submarine returned to Borneo 13 August.
+After reconnaissance of the Anambas Islands, also in the South China Sea, the versatile submarine returned to Borneo on 13 August.

-Following the surrender of Japan, Hawkbill sailed to Pearl Harbor, departing 22 September 1945 for San Francisco.
-She decommissioned at Mare Island 30 September 1946 and joined the Reserve Fleet.
-Brought out of reserve in 1952, Hawkbill was given a GUPPY IB conversion and loaned to the Netherlands under the Military Assistance Program 21 April 1953.
+Following the surrender of Japan, Hawkbill sailed to Pearl Harbor, departing on 22 September 1945 for San Francisco.
+She was decommissioned at Mare Island on 30 September 1946 and joined the Reserve Fleet.
+Brought out of reserve in 1952, Hawkbill was given a GUPPY IB conversion and lent to the Netherlands under the Military Assistance Program on 21 April 1953.

 HNLMS Zeeleeuw (S803)

 Hr.Ms.
 Zeeleeuw (S803) underway in 1959.

-The submarine was commissioned in the Royal Netherlands Navy as HNLMS Zeeleeuw (S803), the first Dutch naval ship to be named for the sealion.
-Zeeleeuw reached Rotterdam 11 June, in time to participate successfully in NATO summer exercises, 'beating' the Royal Navy as well as the U.S. Navy.
+The submarine was commissioned in the Royal Netherlands Navy as HNLMS Zeeleeuw (S803), the first Dutch naval ship to be named for the sea lion.
+Zeeleeuw reached Rotterdam 11 June, in time to participate successfully in NATO summer exercises, "beating" the Royal Navy and the U.S. Navy.
 On 24 November 1970, Zeeleeuw was sold for scrap.

 Honors and awards

 Hawkbill received six battle stars for World War II service.
-All five of her war patrols were designated "successful," and she received a Navy Unit Commendation for her outstanding performance on patrols 1, 3, and 4.
+All five of her war patrols were designated successful, and she received a Navy Unit Commendation for her outstanding performance on patrols one, three, and four.